Monday's ETF with Unusual Volume: URA

-Components of that ETF with the highest volume on Monday were Uranium Energy, trading up about 19.4% with over 4.8 million shares changing hands so far this session, and Fission Uranium, up about 21.1% on volume of over 3.7 million shares.
-Laramide Resources is lagging other components of the Uranium ETF Monday, trading lower by about 3.4%.
+Components of that ETF with the highest volume on Monday were Uranium Energy, trading up about 10% with over 5.0 million shares changing hands so far this session, and Fission Uranium, up about 8.1% on volume of over 2.6 million shares.
+UEX Corp is the component faring the best Monday, up by about 13.2% on the day, while Cameco is lagging other components of the Uranium ETF, trading higher by about 2.8%.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.